DefinitelyHighmore/MythicalQuests/README.md

 # Tips
 * To prevent Queststages from being able to trigger again, award progress in a Queststage and blacklist that progress, so that the Queststage cannot be triggered again.
 * Always award Progress at the end of a Script, as if a Player Disconnects before a Script finishes, the reader will stop.
 If the progress was awarded and it was blacklisted, the player will be unable to restart the Queststage and the rest of the Script.
-* If players forget to reply to a Click Event, they will not be able to Start any new Queststages until they reply, since the reader is waiting for their reply.
+* If players forget to reply to a Click Event and the distance setting is off, they will not be able to Start any new Queststages until they reply, since the reader is waiting for their reply.
 This can be fixed by relogging.